 DES’ TIP: Because of the chicken broth and ham shank, I would wait to add salt to the soup until you finish cooking the soup.
 This will help you be able to control the salt content better.

-Making Split Pea Soup with Ham Hock:
+Making Split Pea Soup with Ham Hock Step by Step Photos and Instructions:

 One of the best things about cooking soups, is that they are pretty no fuss.
 This split pea soup recipe is no different.
 I’ve included some step by step photos to show you just how easy it is.

 STEP #2: Pour in chicken broth.
 Add in thyme, rosemary, split peas, bay leaves and ham hock.
 Bring soup to a boil, reduce heat and then cover.
-Cook until the peas are tender about an hour.
+Simmer until the peas are tender about an hour.

 STEP #3: Remove ham hock from the soup.
 Allow to cool for several minutes and then shred.